Azure-Samples/app-service-msi-servicebus-dotnet/README.md

 ## Step 3: Clone the repo
 Clone the repo to your development machine.

-The project has a relevant Nuget package:
+The project has two relevant Nuget packages:
 1. Azure.Identity - makes it easy to fetch access tokens for Service-to-Azure-Service authentication scenarios.
+2. Azure.Messaging.ServiceBus - contains methods for interacting with Service Bus.

 ```C# Snippet:ServiceBusAuthConnString
 // Create a ServiceBusClient that will authenticate using MSI.